mavryk-network/flexmasa/README.md

 The Ethereum rpc api uses units of "wei", which isn't very meaningful in this case.
 Removing 18 zeros will give you 10 tez.

-From here you can connect an Ethereum client to the `octez-evm-node` at the localhost address and port `20004`.
+From here you can connect an Ethereum client to the `mavkit-evm-node` at the localhost address and port `20004`.
 You'll also need the Ethereum chain_id or net_version which we fetch in the example above (123123).

 ## Build